Chintapallidharmendra/ai-rate-limiter/README.md

 client = redis.Redis(host='localhost', port=6379)
 limiter = RedisRateLimiter(client)

-if limiter.allow("alice", "gpt-4"):
+if limiter.allow("dharmendra", "gpt-4"):
     # Process the request
     pass
 ```

 ## Documentation

-- **DESIGN.md** - Detailed explanation of the algorithm and architecture
+- **DESIGN.md** - Detailed explanation of the algorithm and basic system design
-- **INTEGRATION.md** - How to integrate this into your existing code (FastAPI, Flask, gRPC, etc.)
+- **ARCHITECTURE.md** - Detailed explanation of the project architecture
 - **distributed_rate_limiter.py** - How to use it with Redis for bigger systems

 ## Real Examples

 Check out `examples.py` for:

+- Basic Usage
-- FastAPI integration (drop it into your FastAPI app)
+- FastAPI integration (use it in your FastAPI app)
-- Flask integration
-- Using it with Kubernetes
-- Tracking metrics for monitoring
+- Multi Tier rate limiting

 ## Why This Matters